blueskyletters/blueskyletters.github.io/_drafts/my-favourite-fictional-character.md

 Beautiful words are sometimes spoken by Anne :

 _“That's the worst of growing up, and I'm beginning to realize it.
 The things you wanted so much when you were a child don't seem half so wonderful to you when you get them.”_

+_“Next to trying and winning, the best thing is trying and failing.”_